angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ## Getting to Bologna

-Waking up early on friday for the team event was a tragedy.
+Waking up early on Friday for the team event was a tragedy.
 I was coming from an extremely tough week at work and I'd have appreciated a few more hours of sleep.
 I left from Milan with three of my teammates: Matteo, Catta and the Doc.
 It didn't take long for us to get stuck in traffic.
 Maybe leaving on a national